-The goals support the vision, the strategies support the goals, and the strategies support the objectives.
+The goals support the vision, the strategies support the goals, and the action items support the strategies.
 This hierarchy makes it clear to plan users that all work connects to higher-level policies and guidance.

 The Spills Program's strategic plan contains goals and strategies to achieve bolder environmental outcomes for spill prevention, preparedness, and response in the state of Washington.
 Successful implementation of the strategic plan requires support from local, state, federal, and tribal partners.